 Mobile telephone number

 If you provide us with your mobile phone number we may use this to send you reminders about your appointments or other health screening information.
-Please let us know if you do not wish to receive reminders on your mobile.
+Please let us know if you do not wish to receive reminders on your mobile, particularly if you share it with someone else.

 Notification

-Data Protection legislation requires organisations to register a notification with the Information Commissioner to describe the purposes for which they process personal and sensitive information.
-This practice is registered as a data controller and our registration can be viewed online in the public register at: http://ico.org.uk/what_we_cover/register_of_data_controllers
+Data Protection legislation requires organisations to register with the Information Commissioner where they are a Controller for personal information.
+This practice is registered as a controller and our registration can be viewed online in the public register at: http://ico.org.uk/what_we_cover/register_of_data_controllers

-A ‘data controller’ determines the purposes and means of processing personal data.

-Any changes to this notice will be published on the practice website and in a prominent area at the practice.

 Complaints

 If you have concerns or are unhappy about any of our services, please contact: